Key Concepts

 Inferno Core

 Inferno Core is the primary library of Inferno, which testers can use to build Inferno Test Kits.
-It provides the main logic of Inferno, as well as a CLI, a web interface for executing tests, and integration with data persistence layers and third-party party validators.
+It provides the main logic of Inferno, as well as a command line interface (CLI), a web interface for executing tests, and integration with data persistence layers and third-party party validators.
 Conceptually, Inferno Core is similar to Ruby on Rails or React + create-react-app.

 Inferno DSL